waves-rust/waves-wallet-generator/README.md

 Address generator for Waves blockchain :credit_card:

 ## Install
-If you have Rust: `cargo install cyber-wallet-generator`
+If you have Rust: `cargo install waves-wallet-generator`

 If you have Debian/Ubuntu: [Releases](https://github.com/waves-rust/waves-wallet-generator/releases)